SpecFlowOSS/SpecFlowWiki/FAQ.md

 ## After upgrading to SpecFlow 2 from 1.9, I get the message "Trace listener failed. -> The ScenarioContext.Current static accessor cannot be used in multi-threaded execution.
 Try injecting the scenario context to the binding class"

 Make sure you have regenerated the `.feature.cs` files after upgrading.
-If you do not do this, you will receive this exception when accessing ScenarioContext.Current.
+If you do not do this, you will receive this exception when accessing `ScenarioContext.Current`.

 To regenerate these files:
 * Open a feature file in your solution.
 If you see a popup informing you that the feature files were generated with an earlier version of SpecFlow, click on **Yes** to regenerate these files.
 Depending on the size of your project, this may take a while.